Marketing Terms, Glossary and Marketing Definitions:

 Marketing Plan – similar to marketing strategy, but situated within the overall business plan of the company.

-Media Strategy – strategy concerned with which medium or channel consumers will receive marketing and messaging.
+Media Strategy – strategy concerned with a medium or channel consumers will receive marketing and messaging.

-Metrics – data collected about your activity, specifically marketing metrics would be data that is generated from marketing activities, usually on web
+Metrics – data that is generated from marketing activities, usually on the web.

-MPEG – a video standard for playing video content on a personal computer designed by Movie Picture Engineering Group, hence MPEG.
+MPEG – a video standard for playing video content on a computer; designed by Movie Picture Engineering Group, hence MPEG.

 Objectives – goals about what needs to be accomplished by a company.